 She took off the fastenings then, and the Fianna made no delay, but rose up and went out and sat down on the side of the hill.
-And Fergus of the Sweet Lips looked at Goll, son of Morna, and made great praises of him, and of all that he had done. gods and fighting men
+And Fergus of the Sweet Lips looked at Goll, son of Morna, and made great praises of him, and of all that he had done. lady gregory

-Chapter III - Donn Son Of Midhir
+Chapter III -- Donn Son Of Midhir